© 2026 Kansas City Public Radio

 In a military maneuver the Trump administration is calling "Operation Absolute Resolve," Venezuelan president Nicolás Maduro and his wife were captured in their home in Caracas early Saturday morning.
 They are now in U.S. custody in New York and will face criminal charges, including narco-terrorism and cocaine importation.

-Area elected officials reacted along party lines.
+Kansas and Missouri elected officials reacted along party lines.

-In a post on "X", Missouri 5th District Rep. Emanuel Cleaver, a democrat, called the raid "deeply damaging to America's reputation around the world."
+In a post on X, Missouri 5th District Rep. Emanuel Cleaver, a Democrat, called the raid "deeply damaging to America's reputation around the world."

-The two Missouri Republican representatives from the Kansas City area, 4th District Rep. Mark Alford and 6th District Rep. Sam Graves, praised President Trump's action.
+The two Missouri Republican representatives from the Kansas City area, 4th District Rep. Mark Alford and 6th District Rep. Sam Graves, praised Trump's action.

-Rep. Graves posted a message with a similar tone, saying the president's "decisive action" will allow the Venezuelan president to face justice for "flooding our country with drugs."
+Graves posted a message with a similar tone, saying the president's "decisive action" will allow the Venezuelan president to face justice for "flooding our country with drugs."

-“President Maduro is a brutal dictator who has harmed the Venezuelan people.
-And launching overnight strikes without Congressional authorization or a clear explanation puts U.S. troops in danger and risks further escalation.
+“President Maduro is a brutal dictator who has harmed the Venezuelan people," Davids said.
+"And launching overnight strikes without Congressional authorization or a clear explanation puts U.S. troops in danger and risks further escalation.
 The American people deserve answers.”

 As Kansas City grows and diversifies, journalists need to listen to the people, to your challenges and successes..As engagement and solutions editor, I’ll make sure we’re framing stories based on what we hear from you, and we’ll partner with communities so our stories help us understand and connect to one another.
 Email me at lauraz@kcur.org.